themattrix/funnel/package/README.txt

 Normally, you'd expect to see the following output in the console::

-    Loading file...ERROR: I should throw an error, but I'm badly written! done
+    Loading file...ERROR: I should raise an error, but I'm badly written! done

 With funnel, the output looks a bit nicer::

-    [stderr] ERROR: I should throw an error, but I'm badly written!
+    [stderr] ERROR: I should raise an error, but I'm badly written!
     [stdout] Loading file...done

 The "Loading file" line is appended to the output when the line is completed.
 If the line is never completed, it is written out when funnel is cleaned-up.